A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

-\item{\bf Pseudo-Coprimality.} For some $a' \equiv a \pmod{\calI}$ and $b' \equiv b \pmod{\calI}$, we have $a' \cdot g' + b' \cdot h' \equiv 1 \pmod{\calI^2}$. \item{\bf Uniqueness.} If any other $\tilde{g}, \tilde{h}$ satisfy the above conditions, then there must be a $u \in I$ such that $\tilde{g} \equiv g'(1+u) \pmod{\calI^2}$ and $\tilde{h} \equiv h'(1-u) \pmod{\calI^2}$. \end{enumerate} \end{theorem}
+\item{\bf Pseudo-Coprimality.} For some $u' \equiv u \pmod{\calI}$ and $v' \equiv v \pmod{\calI}$, we have $u' \cdot g' + v' \cdot h' \equiv 1 \pmod{\calI^2}$. \item{\bf Uniqueness.} If any other $\tilde{g}, \tilde{h}$ satisfy the above conditions, then there must be a $\mu \in \calI$ such that $\tilde{g} \equiv g'(1+\mu) \pmod{\calI^2}$ and $\tilde{h} \equiv h'(1-\mu) \pmod{\calI^2}$. \end{enumerate} \end{theorem}

-The polynomials $g'$ and $h'$ are called the lifts of $g$ and $h$, respectively.
-The theorem is not only existential but also constructive--it yields an explicit algorithm to compute the lifts.
+The polynomials $g'$ and $h'$ defined in the Hensel lifting theorem above are called the \emph{lifts} of $g$ and $h$, respectively.
+The theorem is not merely existential; it is constructive and provides an explicit procedure to compute the lifts.
 Let $e \coloneqq f - gh$.
 Then the lifts can be obtained as follows:

-To use Hensel lifting for polynomial factoring, we consider $\ringR = \F[x, y]$ and $\calI = y^k$ for some $k \geq 1$.
+To apply Hensel lifting for polynomial factoring, we typically set the ring $\ringR = \F[x, y]$ and choose the ideal $\calI = \langle y^k \rangle$ for some $k \geq 1$.
 In the case of a multivariate polynomial, we transform it to a bivariate polynomial.
 We will discuss this in more detail in the upcoming sections.
 When working over a ring of polynomials, a monic version of the theorem further guarantees the uniqueness of the monic lifts.